KansterMonster/SSProject/README.md

 # SSProject

-This project was created for the Nueva Software Studio class fall semester taught by Wes Chao.
+This project was created by Adam Kan and Mason Choey for the Nueva Software Studio class fall semester taught by Wes Chao.

 # Set Up